pygame/pygame/docs/_sources/ref/sprite.txt

    ::

-       (READONLY value, it is read when adding it to the LayeredRenderGroup, for details see doc of LayeredRenderGroup)
+       (READONLY value, it is read when adding it to the LayeredDirty, for details see doc of LayeredDirty)

    .. ##  ##